ellalowe/Remote-Patient-Monitoring-Dashboard/README.md

 - You can save the state of my application by selecting the 'Save' button.
 - You can reload the state of my application by selecting the 'Load' button.

+## Phase 4: Task 2
+- Thu Nov 28 16:04:38 PST 2024: Patient added: Ella
+- Thu Nov 28 16:04:43 PST 2024: Patient added: Daniel
+- Thu Nov 28 16:04:45 PST 2024: Marked patient as critical: Daniel
+- Thu Nov 28 16:04:49 PST 2024: Filtered patients by status: Normal
+- Thu Nov 28 16:04:51 PST 2024: Filtered patients by status: Critical

+## Phase 4: Task 3
+An improvement that could be made could address the tight coupling between PatientDashboardGUI and Dashboard.
+By introducing an interface for Dashboard, the GUI could depend on an abstraction rather than the concrete Dashboard class.
+This would make the GUI more flexible and allow for alternative implementations of Dashboard in the future.
+It helps improve scalability making the system better equipped to handle future enhancements.